ghent360/OpenBT/README.md

 This project is a slightly modifier version of the OpenELEC embedded linux distribution.
 The main change is added support for the old Bluez V4 stack.

+This OS runs on a Raspberry Pi inside the Jaguar Optical audio adapter.
+The purpose of the image is to handle audio streaming via bluetooth and output the audio via the i2s inteface on the Pi.
+The audio is then routed to the car's optical D2B bus via proprietary hardware.

+There is a branch of the OS image fo the Orange Pi as an experiment.

 The original readme from OpenELEC is bellow:

 [OpenELEC](http://www.openelec.tv)